Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Partition Retrieval Comparisons

+We conduct additional retrieval tests to ensure that the results are not artifacts of using LFR benchmarks.
+In our second retrieval comparison, we use the ABCD benchmarks \cite{kaminski_artificial_2021} introduced and parameterized earlier, and compare Bayan to the same set of 29 other CD algorithms and rank them based on their average AMI with the planted partitions on ABCD benchmark graphs.

-We use the synthetic graphs known as Artificial Benchmarks for Community Detection (ABCD) \cite{kaminski_artificial_2021} which are specifically designed for evaluating the performance of CD algorithms in retrieval of ground-truth communities.
-ABCD is the more recent alternative to Lancichinetti-Fortunato-Radicchi (LFR) benchmark graphs \cite{lancichinetti_benchmark_2008}.
-Being directly comparable to LFR, ABCD offers additional benefits including higher scalability and better control for adjusting the mixing parameter \cite{kaminski_artificial_2021}.
-The mixing parameter $\xi \in [0,1]$ determines the independence of edge distributions from the communities \cite{kaminski_artificial_2021}.
+To evaluate the 30 algorithms based on retrieval of the planted communities, we use 500 ABCD benchmark graphs in five experiment settings; each having 100 ABCD graphs generated based on a specific $\xi$ value ($\xi\in\{0.1,0.3,0.5,0.7,0.9\}$).
+The mixing parameter $\xi \in [0,1]$ determines the independence of the edge distribution from the communities \cite{kaminski_artificial_2021}.
 At the extreme value of $\xi=0$, all edges are within communities.
-In contrast, at the extreme value of $\xi=1$, communities do no influence the distribution of edges \cite{kaminski_artificial_2021}.
+In contrast, at the other extreme value, $\xi=1$ indicates that communities do no influence the distribution of edges \cite{kaminski_artificial_2021}.
 Therefore, larger values of $\xi$ complicate the discovery of communities by decreasing the association between the structure and the planted communities.
-Given this, $\xi$ can be considered as an indicator of the noise in the data generation process.